pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_3.md

 ## Tasks

 1. Write a Pact test in your consumer project \(consult [the documentation](/implementation_guides/cli) for your chosen language\) and generate the pact.
-2. Ship the pact file to the provider team via some manual mechanism (we will introduce the pact-broker in a later step)
+2. Ship the pact file to the provider team via some manual mechanism (we will introduce the concept of a pact broker in a later step)
 3. Verify the pact against the provider \(again, consult the documentation for your chosen language\)
 4. Talk about it.
 5. Decide whether or not Pact is the right tool for you, taking into account that there are situations for which Pact is [a good solution](/faq/#what-is-pact-good-for), and situations for which Pact is [not a good solution](/faq/#what-is-pact-not-good-for).